nickrtorres/cecs342-lab/00/fe.md

 A token will generally have
 1. A type or tag
-2. A line number (from the original source text.
-This may be omitted when using a lexical analysis generator like [lex] if the generator provides an API to obtain this information without encoding it into the type.)
+2. A line number (from the original source text.)
 3. A [lexeme] -- that is, the underlying fragment from the source text that corresponds to the token.